The Best Running Compression Socks

 Runner wearing knee-high compression socks

-That’s a none-too-scientific way of looking at it, of course – but there is good evidence that compression can aid recovery after tough physical exploits.
-The jury is still out on whether compression socks can help improve performance during a run, but there’s enough people hailing their benefits to assume you might pick up a placebo effect at least.
+That’s a none-too-scientific way of looking at it, of course, but there is good evidence that compression can aid recovery after tough physical exploits.
+The jury is still out on whether compression socks can help improve performance during a run, but enough people are hailing their benefits to assume you might benefit from a placebo effect at least.

-You’ll need to get the right fit though, which some people find easier by just going for compression calf guards rather than full sock.
+You’ll need to get the right fit, though, and some people find this easier to achieve by just going for compression calf guards rather than full sock.
 You’ll also have to make your peace with the fact everyone will see you in knee-high socks.
-For keen runners with lower-leg niggles like shin splints and plantar fasciitis, that will be a small price to pay if they feel compression socks are helping them at all.
+For keen runners with lower-leg niggles like shin splints and plantar fasciitis, that will be a small price to pay if compression socks seem to help at all.

-Proponents of compression clothing claim a lot of benefits.
+While there’s no hard evidence on whether compression gear works, proponents of compression clothing claim that it has a number of benefits.
 It is said to increase blood circulation, and decrease lactic acid and muscle fatigue, resulting in improved performance during a run and faster recovery afterwards.

-The recovery element is backed up by the research: multiple studies indicated that using compression gear speeds up your recovery, decreasing muscles soreness and perceived fatigue.
+The recovery element is backed up by the research: Multiple studies have indicated that using compression gear speeds up your recovery, decreasing muscle soreness and perceived fatigue.
 On the other hand, the supposed performance benefits of compression during running are yet to be proven.

 However, that isn’t to say your performance won’t benefit from wearing compression socks.
-As any keen runner knows, the placebo effect of wearing gear that you feel is helping is not to be underestimated in terms of how much it actually can improve your performance.
-Many athletes, both amateur and pro, swear by compression socks for both running faster and reducing injury risk.
+As any keen runner knows, the placebo effect of wearing gear that you feel is helping can genuinely improve your performance.
+Many athletes, both amateur and pro, swear by compression socks for both running faster and reducing injury risk based on their own experience.

-There’s also no proven downside – unless you find them extremely uncomfortable – so giving compression socks a try during your runs is worth considering.
+There’s also no proven downside unless you find them extremely uncomfortable, so giving compression socks a try during your runs is certainly worth trying.
 Even if you don’t take to wearing them while running, you’ll have a handy tool to help with your recovery.

 Here are some of the best calf-compressing socks to consider.